Find a Zoom G9.2tt on eBay

 MIDI can also be used to clone data directly from one G9.2tt to another.

 Important: While the G9.2tt receives Program Change data, its ability to send Program Change data is limited, in that the Program Change data cannot be assigned.
 Each patch has a set Program Change number, which directly corresponds to the actual patch number.
+In short it is better at being controlled by MIDI than being used as a controller.

 The Zoom G9.2tt hosts a pair of small preamp bottles (2 x 12AX7 vacuum tubes), sadly the implementation of these is less than impressive.
 One tube is situated at the input and the other at the output.
 Both effect the total device sound and cannot work as components within individual patches.